teknoboten/soTiny/README.md

 ## Author

-*It's So Tiny!* was written as an assignment for the Lighthouse Labs web dev bootcamp.
+*It's So Tiny!* was written by Serra Boten as an assignment for the Lighthouse Labs web dev bootcamp.